IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 - `city` of type `string`
 - `telephone` of type `string`

+> [!TIP]
+> Follow this [shortcut demonstration](xref:references.keyboard-shortcuts#new-of-selected-type) to add multiple attributes without using the mouse.

 ![What the `Owner` entity should now look like.](images/owner-entity-alone.png)

 > [!NOTE]